 Roisin has significant commercial law experience and welcomes instructions in this area.
 As the Judicial Assistant to Longmore LJ in the Court of Appeal in 2017-2018 she worked on a number of significant commercial cases, for example Property Alliance Group Ltd v Royal Bank of Scotland Plc EWCA Civ 355.

 During traineeship, Roisin assisted in preparing written submissions for both the Competition and Markets Authority and the European Commission and was involved in proceedings before the Competition Appeal Tribunal.
 She also assisted (Nicholas Gibson) in advising on issues arising from the CMA’s market study into online platforms and digital advertising and on issues arising from the European Commission’s infringement decision in Case AT.40099 Google Android.

 Prior to joining Matrix Roisin was the Judicial Assistant to Lord Justice Longmore in the Court of Appeal of England and Wales and taught Constitutional Law at Keble College, University of Oxford.
-She also worked as a paralegal within the Immigration and Asylum team at Fladgate LLP.
+She also worked as an Immigration and Asylum paralegal.